Winner (band): 2017–2019: Reformation and continuing promotions

-On December 19, Winner returned with the single album Millions with a lead single of the same name.
-Millions claimed the number two spot on Gaon, and received six music show wins.
+On December 19, Winner returned with the single album Millions; its title track reached number two on Gaon.

-On May 15, Winner released their second EP We, alongside lead single "Ah Yeah".
-The single received generally positive reviews.
-During this comeback, the group entered the Gaon Chart with a triple crown.
-"Ah Yeah" peaked at number one on the Gaon Download Chart and two on the Digital Chart, while the EP claimed number one on the Album Chart, selling over 129,000 physical copies.
-On June 29, the group held another private stage, WWIC 2019.
-It was held twice in one day at Jangchung Arena in Seoul.
-On July 3, 2019, Winner commenced their concert tour in Japan.
-It began with a concert at Nakano Sun Plaza in Tokyo, and concluded on September 16 at Marine Messe in Fukuoka.
-The tour garnered a total audience of 50,000 attendees in eight cities.
+On May 15, 2019, Winner released their second extended play (EP), We, along with the lead single "Ah Yeah."
+During this comeback, the group achieved a triple crown on Gaon Chart: "Ah Yeah" peaked at number one on the Gaon Download Chart and number two on the Digital Chart, while the EP reached number one on the Album Chart, selling over 129,000 physical copies.